Bodeayman/Ready_Flutter_Components/README.md

 ### Stack allows multiple elements to be above each other , depending on their arragnement
 ### Column , the elements should respect the distance between them
 We still have sometimes to take about Positioned
+Don't forget that Column and Row , have the mainAxisAlignment, which is similar like the flex in web